The 24 best VR games of all time (so far)

 Half-Life: Alyx is in a class of its own.
 Whether it’s the surprising story, exciting gun battles, or the still unbeaten attention to detail.
 No other VR shooter delivers such thrilling action, such likable characters, and such variety in level and puzzle design.

 The story takes place before the events of Half-Life 2, with the alien Combine dominating and terrorizing Earth.
 Only a few humans and the Vortigaunt alien race are still resisting.
 We play Alyx Vance, the daughter of physicist Eli Vance, who is captured.
-Thanks to the handyman Russel we try to save Eli.
+Thanks to the handyman Russel, we try to save Eli.
 To accomplish this, we have to fight our way through City 17.

-There is no other VR game that has such a high level of detail.
 Fantastic outdoor levels with a view alternate with post-apocalyptic corridors and dark rooms where we need our flashlight.
 At least there are only a few jumpscares, and they are predictable.
 Nevertheless, the excellent soundscape exudes enough horror to give you an excellent scare.
 Besides the great scenery, Half-Life: Alyx stands out for its unrivaled VR interaction.

 Whether it’s the physics (even liquids in bottles behave correctly), the detailed and manual reloading of weapons, the realistic operation of buttons and levers, and the precise catching of objects that we pull towards us over distance with our Gravity Gloves – this game has set standards for VR interaction.
 This is one of the reasons why funny gems like the following video were created: